cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 !!! note "Lab Report Task 2: Critical Path for Unoptimized Design"

     Save a screenshot of just the critical path of your unoptimized design for your lab report.
+Press Fn + Print Screen keys to take a screenshot.
-The screenshot should clearly show the total delay, incremental delay, location, and element for each gate along the critical path.
+    The screenshot should clearly show the
+    total delay, incremental delay, location, and element for each gate along the critical path.